Do All Studio Monitors Come With Cables?

 What Cables Do You Need To Hook Up Studio Monitors?

-Before hooking them up to a device of your choice, you will need XLR, TRS, or RCA cables depending on your studio monitors and the sound you want to produce.
+Before hooking them up to a chosen device, you will need XLR, TRS, or RCA cables depending on your studio monitors and the sound you want to produce.
 Also, you will have to get power cables and digital optical cables.

 To get a better understanding of these cables, let’s independently talk about each one of them.